 1. The National Aquarium

-Boasting over 1.5 million visitors annually, The National Aquarium is an attraction not to be missed.
+Boasting over 1.5 million visitors annually, The National Aquarium is one of the best Maryland attractions and is one not to be missed.
 After all, could one and a half million people be wrong?

 The reason it attracts so many visitors becomes clear when you see that The National Aquarium has more than 20,000 fish, amphibians, birds, marine mammals, and reptiles from places as far apart as the Indo-pacific reef, Australia’s Blacktip Reef, and South America.